wvanderp/notes/Travel/Japan/Tours/G Adventures - Discover Japan.md

 # Day 11 [[Kyoto]]/[[Fujikawaguchiko]]

-Travel to the [[Mt.
-Fuji]] region and enjoy optional walks around [[Lake Kawaguchi]].
+Travel to the [[Mount Fuji]] region and enjoy optional walks around [[Lake Kawaguchi]].
 Savour an amazing multi-course Japanese kaiseki dinner.

 Leave Kyoto and travel to Kawaguchiko arriving mid-afternoon.
 Take the rest of the afternoon to visit the Onsen Spa at tonight's accommodation before dinner.